pmborg/Gravity-is-the-4th-Dimension/short.md

 </table>

 # **CORE PRINCIPLE 4 — GEOMETRIC ENERGY CONSERVATION**

-**All observed energy transformations in the Universe correspond to changes in geometric depth in the embedding dimension.**
+**All observed energy transformations correspond to changes in geometric height in the fourth spatial dimension.**

-**Energy is conserved through geometry — not transported through spacetime.**
+Energy is conserved **because geometry is conserved**.

+In G4D, energy is not a substance and it does not travel through space.
+It is the vertical position of matter and radiation in the embedding dimension.

 In G4D:

-- Energy is not a “substance” carried along trajectories
+- Energy is not a “thing” being carried
 - Energy is not stored in time
 - Energy is not diluted by expansion
+- Energy is not transported as a substance

 Instead:

-**Energy corresponds to geometric elevation in the embedding dimension.**
+**Energy is geometric height in the fourth dimension.**

+A system gains energy
+by moving upward in geometric depth.

+A system loses energy
+by descending in geometric depth.

+Geometry does not carry energy.

+**Geometry becomes energy.**

 <table>
 <tr>